hoxo-m/deltatest/README.md

 the randomization unit differs from the analysis unit.
 Typically, control and treatment groups are assigned at the user level, while metrics—such as click-through rate—are measured at a finer level (e.g., per page view).
-In this scenario, the randomization unit is a user, while the analysis unit is a page view.
+In this scenario, the randomization unit is user, while the analysis unit is page-view.

 This discrepancy raises concerns for statistical hypothesis testing, which assumes that data points are independent and identically